marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/object_detection/advanced/finetune_coco.md

 We select the YOLOX-small model pretrained on COCO dataset.
 With this setting, it is fast to finetune or inference, and easy to deploy.
 Note that you can use a larger model by setting the `checkpoint_name` to corresponding checkpoint name for better performance (but usually with slower speed).
-And you may need to change the learning_rate and per_gpu_batch_size for a different model.
+And you may need to change the lr and per_gpu_batch_size for a different model.
 An easier way is to use our predefined presets `"medium_quality"`, `"high_quality"`, or `"best_quality"`.
 For more about using presets, see [Quick Start Coco](../quick_start/quick_start_coco).